cristianmejia00/TheNewYorkTimesAPI/README.md

 # TheNewYorkTimesAPI
-This R code creates a .csv file with news data from The New York Times by using the V2 API.
+Creates a .csv file with news data from The New York Times by using the V2 API.

 Check the code for instructions.